FAQ

 What are the Sustainable Development Goals (SDGs)?

 The Sustainable Development Goals (SDGs) are common, universal goals for member states of the United Nations to transform the world into a fairer, more prosperous and peaceful society until 2030.
-They were adopted in September 2015 as successors to the Millennium Goals.
+They were adopted in September 2015.

 What are climate offset projects?

 Climate offset projects support the use of renewable energy, realise energy efficiency measures or reduce methane emissions.
-This can be achieved through technological advances, the filtering of greenhouse gases from power plants and production facilities, but also through afforestation and other suitable measures in agriculture.
+This can be achieved through technological advances, afforestation and other suitable measures.

 What standards do our climate offset projects meet?

-BlocCarbon applies only the strictest independent quality standards such as Gold Standard and VCS when choosing and designing its climate offset projects.
+BlocCarbon applies only the strictest independent quality standards such as CDM, Gold Standard and Plan Vivo when choosing and designing its climate offset projects.

 What meaningful measures and solutions are available for counteracting climate change?

-Everyone can make a contribution to climate protection!
-In line with the motto “Avoid, reduce and compensate”, we can take responsibility for our own ecological footprints, i.e. for our CO₂ emissions.
-The most common everyday causes of harmful emissions are travel with cars or aeroplanes, heating and electricity usage and our consumption behaviour.
+Everyone can make a contribution!
+In line with the motto “Avoid, reduce and compensate”, we can take responsibility for our own ecological footprints.
+Common causes are travel, heating, and consumption behaviour.

 What exactly is “the climate”?